Parent Information Package

 Absences

-Participants who are not enrolled in our extended care program and are dropped off prior to 9:00 am or picked up after 4:15 pm will be charged a fee of $11.00 and $22.00 respectively, and the child will be walked to the extended care location.
+Participants who are not enrolled in our after care program and picked up after 4:15 pm will be charged a fee of $12.00, and the child will be walked to the after care location.

 Can I drop by during the day to visit my child?

 All of our staff and volunteers that are on property throughout the day have gone through an extensive interview process and are required to provide Vulnerable Sector Police checks.
-Because of this, we ask that parents remain at the office.
-We are happy to arrange a meeting at the office with your child, or we can meet over the phone at 905-640-2127 to give you an update.
+We are happy to check in with your camper and give you an update over the phone.
+Please call at 905-640-2127 to arrange this.

 FOOD AT CAMP